 Many people think of volunteering as working directly with people.
 The term makes us think of a museum docents, a caregiver at animal shelters, tutors reading to children, and helping with homework or workers in a soup kitchen.
 In other words, volunteers perform many activities that salaried staff just don’t have the bandwidth to do.
 Volunteers take on vital roles without pay.

 Of course, volunteering isn’t limited to these types of roles.
 There are many so-called “back office” activities, such as the administration of a membership list or bookkeeping for a club.
 Volunteers can also help with website maintenance of a homepage or the translation of a newsletter into several languages.
-These types of tasks are at the junction where virtual volunteering begins.
+These are all great places to start when considering virtual volunteering.

-Many non-profit clubs and aid organizations recognize many ways the internet and social media offer many opportunities for volunteer work.
-These proposals are often very low-threshold, so you don’t need much experience or skill to help in these positions.
+Many non-profit clubs and aid organizations utilize the internet and social media and therefore provide opportunities for volunteer work.
+You often don’t need much experience or skill to help in these positions.
 You’ll probably need a brief orientation before you get started, but it probably won’t be overly taxing.

 Virtual volunteering also gives people with little time a chance to volunteer.
 You can usually work flexible hours, so you can help at your own pace.
 Another bonus: introverts or shy people, virtual volunteering might be perfect for you!
 Even if you don’t feel comfortable working with others, you can make social commitments through virtual volunteering.

 In the age of globalization, volunteer translation activities are of course a major focus.
 But the UN also relies on online volunteers for writing and editing.
 Those who do not have a particular affinity for language, on the other hand, can make themselves useful in the technology development area.
 There are so many possibilities of virtual volunteering – and that’s only within the UN!